bobleer/bocfx/README.md

 `AED` | United Arab Emirates Dirham | United Arab Emirates | `aed` `SAR` | Saudi Riyal | Saudi Arabia | `sar`

+This parameter is case-insensitive, e.g. `GBP`, `gBp`, `UK`, `uk` will get same output.
-If not using this option, the default parameters will be `GBP, EUR, USD, CAD, AUD`.
+If not using this opinion, the default parameter will be `GBP, EUR, USD, CAD, AUD`.
 <br>
 <br>